It’s Officially Over, Johnny Depp And Amber Heard Finalized Divorce

 The two then accused one another of drawing out the divorce, but finally, thanks to a judge who simply threw out all motions by Johnny and Amber, the divorce has been finalized as of Friday afternoon.
 The Huffington Post relays details about the case, including the words of the judge, stating “I just see this as a lot of bickering back and forth.”

-Depp has now been ordered to pay Amber Heard the remaining amount of the $7 million he owes her based on the original agreement and the judge has thrown out Heard’s motion to renegotiate the settlement.
+Depp has now been ordered to pay Amber Heard the remaining amount of the $7 million he owes her based on the original agreement, and the judge has thrown out Heard’s motion to renegotiate the settlement.

 Heard’s lawyer Pierce O’Donnell spoke on behalf of his client, noting her relief that the battle is over.